Skip to main content

 Try out extensions on a live or development environment

-If you are not sure whether the extension meets your expectations, first try it out on a separate test environment.
-If you do this on the live or development environment, you can leave a lot of mess in the files and/or database (even if you remove the extension immediately).
+If you are not sure whether the extension meets your expectations, try it out on a separate test environment first.
+If you do this on the live or development environment, you can leave a lot of mess in the files and/or database (even if you remove the extension straight away).

 No database maintenance

 One of the most unknown areas on a CMS website is the database.
-You often forget to take care of it even though you need to.
-The thing is, however, that databases can grow pretty fast.
+You often forget to take care of it, even though you need to.
+However, the thing is that databases can grow pretty fast.
 And if you don't maintain it properly, it can slow down your website and as a result, your website may not be found as well in search results.

-An extension that I use to quickly optimize the database is Akeeba Admin Tools via the "Repair & Optimize Tables" button.
-In addition, it also doesn't hurt to use PHPmyAdmin to check the database for redundant tables or tables with lots of content.
+An extension I use to optimise the database just as quickly is Akeeba Admin Tools via the "Repair & Optimise Tables" button.
+It also doesn't hurt to use PHPmyAdmin to check the database for unnecessary tables or tables with a lot of content.
 (And make a backup first, of course)

 When you take a picture, you store a lot of information (metadata) in an image.
-The date of capture, camera details, etc. are data that can be found in the image, but are not at all relevant to a web visitor.
-This information does make the image heavier.
+The date of capture, camera details, and so on, are data that can be found in the image, but are not at all relevant to a web visitor.
+This information does make the photo heavier.
 In addition, you need to think about the size of the photo beforehand.
-If you want to show a small image, it is not necessary to upload a photo 2000px wide.
+If you want to show a small image, there is no need to upload a 2000px wide photo.
 When you use this photo on your website, it takes more time to load.
-As a result, your website does not perform as well.
-So resize your images appropriately and remove the meta-data before putting it on your website.
+As a result, your website will not perform as well.
+So make your images the right size and remove the meta-data before you put it on your website.

-Many people know that in Joomla and Wordpress you can use categories and organize their articles neatly.
+Many people know you can use categories in Joomla and Wordpress and classify their articles neatly.
 On the other hand, they don't do that with files and everything is put in the /images folder.
-Most websites start out as a small project, but small projects grow big and after a year it's hard to determine which images are still being used and which ones you can delete.
-So always keep your files organized.
+Most websites start as a small project, but small projects grow big and after a year, it's hard to determine which images are still being used and which ones you can delete.
+So always keep your files organised.

-When you use images, make sure they have a descriptive title.
+When using images, make sure they have a descriptive title.
 This way, search engines can better understand your images.
 So change the name IMG3201.jpg to the iphone8-spacegray-2018.jpg so that search engines can understand it and will also show your photos in search results.

-When you copy text from Google Documents, Microsoft Word or any other program into your editor, there's a good chance you're pasting in a lot of unnecessary code, which in many cases you won't see.
+When you copy text from Google Documents, Microsoft Word or any other programme into your editor, there is a good chance that you are pasting in a lot of unnecessary code, which in many cases you don't see.
 Unless you look at the article's source code.
-That's why it's always a good idea to look at the code after you add the article.
+Therefore, it is always a good idea to look at the code after you have added the article.

 Outgoing links open in the same window

-In the article we often make links to other websites and there is nothing wrong with that.
+In the article, we often make links to other websites and there is nothing wrong with that.
 What most people forget is that they open the content in the same window.
 This way, the visitor goes from your page to another website.
 As a result, you lose the visitor.
-Therefore, instead, you should always open all external links in a new window.
+Instead, you should therefore always open all external links in a new window.

 Do not use internal links